-Our success is dependent on intellectual property rights held by us and third parties, and our interest in such rights is complex and uncertain.\
+Our success is dependent on intellectual property rights held by us and third parties, and our interest in such rights is complex and uncertain.

 Our success will depend to a large part on our own, our licensees' and our licensors' ability to obtain and defend patents for each party's respective technologies and the compounds and other products, if any, resulting from the application of such technologies.
-We have about 93 pending patent applications and over 235 issued patents in the United States, as well as corresponding pending foreign patent applications and issued foreign patents.
+We have about 100 pending patent applications and over 240 issued and active patents in the United States, as well as corresponding pending foreign patent applications and issued foreign patents.
 In the future, our patent position might be highly uncertain and involve complex legal and factual questions.
 For example, we may be involved in interferences before the United States Patent and Trademark Office.
 Interferences are complex and expensive legal proceedings and there is no assurance we will be successful in any such proceedings.
-An interference could result in our losing our patent rights and/or our freedom to operate and/or require us to pay significant royalties.
-Additional uncertainty may result because no consistent policy regarding the breadth of legal claims allowed in biotechnology patents has emerged to date.
+An interference could result in our losing our patent policy regarding the breadth of legal claims allowed in biotechnology patents has emerged to date.
 Accordingly, we cannot predict the breadth of claims allowed in our or other companies' patents.